TG-UserBot/TG-UserBot/docs/source/userbot/commands.rst

 Available Commands
 ===================

-You will find all the commands available in the UserBot including their description, how to use them correctly and what they return.
+Here you can find all the commands available in the UserBot including their description, how to use them correctly and what they return.